Article I: Name

 Eligibility for membership in this chapter shall extend to all current and retired faculty members and graduate students at Virginia Tech who are national members of the American Association of University Professors, except for associate members.
 All chapter members may vote in chapter matters.

-The officers of this organization shall be the president, vice president, and secretary-treasurer.
-During the chapter’s founding year, elected officers will serve for that academic year.
-Afterwards, the term of office shall be two years.
+The officers of this organization shall be the president, vice president, secretary, and treasurer.
+The term of office shall be two years.
 Officers may serve no more than two consecutive terms.

 President: The duties of the president shall include carrying out the policies of the chapter, exercising general supervision over the activities of the chapter, and presiding at meetings of the chapter and executive committee.
 The president shall be a member ex officio of all committees.